haveibeenfaned/haveibeenfaned/README.md

 - API needs an API key which can be set up with a SECRET in fly.io
 - Postgresql needs to be active for messages to go through

+## To research / improve

+- Sometimes beacons.ai hides the link very well, there is an extra reguex for it but the link will not be returned!